tpope/vim-rhubarb/README.markdown

 # rhubarb.vim

 If [fugitive.vim][] is the Git, rhubarb.vim is the Hub.
-Or at least it could be.
-One day.
-Right now it's pretty stupid.
-I almost named it chubby.vim, but it just didn't feel right.
+Here's the full list of features:

+* Enables `:Gbrowse` from fugitive.vim to open GitHub URLs.  (`:Gbrowse` currently has native support for this, but it is slated to be removed.)

-So far there's only one feature:  In Git commit messages, GitHub issues and collaborators can be omni-completed (`<C-X><C-O>`, see `:help compl-omni`).
+* In commit messages, GitHub issues, issue URLs, and collaborators can be omni-completed (`<C-X><C-O>`, see `:help compl-omni`).
 This makes inserting those `Closes #123` remarks slightly easier than copying and pasting from the browser.

-Maybe I'll extract `:Gbrowse` out of fugitive.vim and put it here instead.
-Or maybe I'll add some cool Gist stuff.
-You never know with rhubarb.vim.

 [fugitive.vim]: https://github.com/tpope/vim-fugitive